Campus Housing Move In

 The 2014-2015 academic year will be full of learning experiences for you, both in the classroom and in your new living community.
 The staff of Residence and Greek Life is prepared to help you make a smooth transition.
 Our staff will be up bright and early to help make your move-in just right!

 Move In begins at 9:00am on Wednesday, August 20.

 View the 2013 Move In Guide online.
 The 2014 Move In Guide will be available soon.

 Housing assignments are made based on your application preferences, as well as, gender and date of application.
 Residence and Greek Life makes every attempt to honor roommate requests.
 However, due to the high demand for campus housing, we cannot honor all roommate requests.

-Move-In is also available August 16-19etween 9 a.m.–5 p.m.
+Move-In is also available August 21-24 between 9 a.m.–5 p.m.
 Residents should expect delays, as not all services will be available.
-Residents who do not arrive by the first day of school on Monday, August 20 at 5 p.m., will have their contracts canceled and will be billed for full academic year cancellation fees.
-If you are planning to arrive after August 22 at 5 p.m., please contact Residence and Greek Life by sending an email to firstname.lastname@example.org.
+Residents who do not arrive by the first day of school on Monday, August 25 at 5 p.m., will have their contracts canceled and may be billed for full academic year cancellation fees.
+If you are planning to arrive after August 25 at 5 p.m., please contact Residence and Greek Life by sending an email to firstname.lastname@example.org.

-If your plans change and you will not be enrolling for the fall semester, you must notify BOTH Residence and Greek Life and the Office of Admissions, separately, in writing (email, fax, or letter).
-The 2012-2013 Room and Board Contract is valid for the entire academic year.
-Cancelling your contract will result in financial penalties.
-You may review the 2012-2013 Room and Board Contract for cancellation terms and policies.
-More information about cancellation terms can be found by viewing: http://iit.edu/housing/
+If your plans change and you will not be enrolling for the Fall semester, you must notify BOTH Residence and Greek Life and the Office of Admissions, separately, in writing (email, fax, or letter).
+The 2014-2015 Room and Board Contract is valid for the entire academic year.
+Canceling your contract will result in financial penalties.
+You may review the 2014-2015 Room and Board Contract for cancellation terms and policies.

 CONTACTING YOUR ROOMMATE